soyhyoj/soyhyoj.github.io/_posts/2021-1-8-useful-free-materials-for-ds.md

 ![](/images/bookrmarks.jpg)

-Here are my bookmarked studying materials and career prep tools.
-I tried to gather free items that are digestible for newbies (including myself).
+Here are my bookmarked studying materials and career prep tools which are all free online and digestible for newbies (including myself).

 ### Statistics